neams-th-coe/cardinal/doc/content/tutorials/triso.md

 translated multiple times throughout the OpenMC geometry.
-In other words, if the memory used to store an unstructured mesh of a single pebble is 500 kB, then an unstructured mesh tally of 300,000 pebbles still only requires a mesh storage of 500 kB (as opposed to generating a mesh of 300,000 pebbles).
+In other words, if the memory used to store an unstructured mesh of a single pebble is 500 kB, then an unstructured mesh tally of 300,000 pebbles still only requires a mesh storage of 500 kB (as opposed to generating a mesh of 300,000 pebbles that is ~150 GB).
 This stage of the tutorial also provides important explanations necessary when combining unstructured mesh tallies with a MOOSE application that uses a length scale other than centimeters.